 There is a very common heel pain problem, called Severs Disease, which only affects children of a certain age, usually (8-14), and it occurs more often in boys than girls.
 It is extremely painful, and many children often stop playing because of the pain.
 Often you’ll see them limping after a game, once they have cooled down.

 They are often misdiagnosed as growing pains, and told nothing can be done, however this is incorrect and this problem can be completely resolved by seeing a Podiatrist.
 If your son or daughter is suffering this particular problem, make an appointment today.

 Severs Disease, even though it is the most common, is just one of many childhood foot disorders related to lower limb development, which is why your child should see a podiatrist.

-As mentioned, the earlier you treat a problem, the better the long-term result and the faster you are back on the field.
-At My FootDr podiatry centres, we have many treatment services available, and each service and treatment has a specific purpose.
+As mentioned, the earlier you manage a problem, the better the long-term result and the faster you are back on the field.
+At My FootDr podiatry centres, we have many care management services available, and each service and care management has a specific purpose.
 Yes, we make orthotics, and we make them very well, for various reasons, however orthotics are just one string in our podiatry bow.

 Selecting The Correct Soccer Boot

 This is the most important piece of equipment any soccer player will buy, so you need to get it right.
 As an overview, here are some of the main features: